MoMalmir/Smart-Job-Alerts/README.md

 - Replace `data/resume_example.pdf` with your actual `resume.pdf`
-- Edit `config.yaml` to match your preferences and put the email you want to receive the emails
+- Edit `config.yaml` to match your preferences and insert the email you want to receive the emails

 3. **Create GitHub Secrets**